fengalin/media-toc/README.md

 Select the `stable` toolchain.
 See the full documentation [here](https://github.com/rust-lang-nursery/rustup.rs#installation).

-It is convenience to have Rust's tools in the path.
+It is convenient to have Rust's tools in the path.
 On linux, you might want to add this in your `.bashrc`:

 ```